Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

 Most Common Sizes

-- Free Carry-On Bags: The most common size for a free carry-on bag is 40 x 30 x 20 cm, which translates to approximately 15.7 x 11.8 x 7.9 inches.
+- The most common size for a free carry-on bag is 40 x 30 x 20 cm, which translates to approximately 15.7 x 11.8 x 7.9 inches.
 This includes all handles, side pockets, and wheels.

 Airline-Specific Dimensions

-While these sizes are common, they are not universal.
+While these sizes are common, they are not universal and vary between airlines.

-To make your life easier, we’ve included a comprehensive list of carry-on luggage dimensions for various airlines at the end of this post.
+To make your life easier, I’ve included a comprehensive list of carry-on luggage dimensions for various airlines at the end of this post.

-Airlines often have luggage sizers, and you may be asked to place your bag inside to ensure it meets the requirements.
+Keep in mind that airlines often have luggage sizers, and you may be asked to place your bag inside to ensure it meets the requirements.
+If it doesn’t fit, you’ll have to pay extra free.

 How Strict Are Airlines About Carry-On Sizes?